Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 In 1996, UNESCO added the palace and gardens to their World Heritage List, stating that the site is of…

-…outstanding universal value being an especially well-preserved example of the Baroque princely residential ensemble, which constitutes an outstanding example of a Gesamtkunstwerk.
+…outstanding universal value being an especially well-preserved example of the baroque princely residential ensemble, which constitutes an outstanding example of a Gesamtkunstwerk.

 The location still retains an authentic historical feel (as you can tell from its use as an outdoor setting in period dramas like Vienna Blood Season 2 or the Corsage movie) but is now a jewel in the crown of Viennese tourist attractions.